harshitpaunikar1/unified-analytics-lead-growth/.github/project-buildup-history.md

 - Task summary: Weekend code review of my own work.
 Mostly reading, but ended up fixing three things that were bothering me.
 - Deliverable: Cleaner than this morning's version.
+## 2023-04-10 - Day 5: Content outline

+- Task summary: By this point I had the rough direction, so the work became more practical.
+I spent most of the day trying to list the sections, messages, and data that need to appear in the project and make the whole thing feel less half baked.
+Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
+I was also trying to keep the idea grounded so it did not drift into random features for no reason.
+- Deliverable: I wrapped up the day with content outline mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+It was not super polished, just stable enough that I felt okay moving forward.